 Around 60% of the Swiss population live in apartments.
 This could also add demand problems in acquiring apartments as holiday homes.
 However, given a much higher percentage of apartments being owned by individuals rather than corporations, it’s a renters market that has lent itself well to the investor.
 If you consider that only 37.4% of the population of Switzerland own their own home, you can be confident that you’re buying into a robust rental market.

-Information for the potential Geneva property investor
+Information for the potential Geneva real estate investor

 Investing in Geneva property offers a great opportunity.
 The market is dynamic and has consistently shown progress—a progression that isn’t showing signs of easing anytime soon.

 Geneva is not only one of the country’s most important financial hubs but one of the world’s.
 It attracts the affluent and offers by return some magnificent and exceptional high-end real estate.
+Real estateagency is quite popular and growing business there

 Restrictions on foreigners buying property in Switzerland